benbucksch/pacc/draft-bucksch-mailmaint-pacc.md

 or thousands of domains.
-For these hosters, it may be difficult to set up the configuration server with valid TLS certificate for each of their customers, and to convince their customers to modify their root DNS specifically for autoconfig.
-To handle such domains, the protocol first needs to find the domain hosting the email.
+For these hosters, it may be difficult to set up the configuration server with valid TLS certificate for each of their customers, and to convince their customers to modify their root DNS specifically for PACC.
+To handle such domains, the protocol first needs to find the domain of the party hosting the email.

 If the query on the email domain as described above yields no result, the client SHOULD perform a DNS MX lookup on the email domain, and retrieve